arliputraa/kafka-and-zookeeper-multinode-cluster-setup/README.md

-Setup Kafka Cluster and 3 instance Zookeeper
+Setup Kafka Cluster with 3 instance Zookeeper

 # Zookeeper Configuration:
 We are going to create 3 zookeeper instance in each server.